-On average, listings lease in the $70's per square foot per year.
-The Financial District region is seeing a decrease in rates.
-In the last 3 months, the median rate decreased $5 per sqft per year.
-That's a 6% decrease in rent.
+The typical asking rate per listing is in the $70's per square foot per year.
+The Financial District region is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $71 per sqft per year.

-Compared to the rest of the Greater Boston market, the Financial District submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Greater Boston market, the Financial District region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 36 listings have been made available, which means new availabilities most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 6% of the available leases in the Financial District are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 36 listings have come on the market, which means listings are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 94% of the available leases in the Financial District are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 7,270 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this region are approximately 12 floors.
+Even though the median size is 5,510 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are approximately 12 floors.
 Most buildings in this region were built in 1926 and are Class A.

-Education is the dominant industry in this area.
-Commute by walking is the most popular way to get to work amongst Financial District residents.
-Commuting around an hour a day is the norm for those who opt to reside in this part of town.
+Education is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Financial District folk.
+Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.